The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems

 while interface conditions \eqref{eq:interface_cdns} are enforced on $\Gamma_2$.
 Here $\sigma = 0.02$.
 The initial conditions are given by trivial electromagnetic fields.

-To our knowledge, there is no analytical solution to this problem.
-Hence, we compute a reference solution $\mathbold{U}^*$ with a very refined mesh, that is $h=\tfrac{1}{1600}$, and the fifth-order Hermite-Taylor correction function method.
-The reference solution is illustrated in Fig.~\ref{fig:magnetic_dielectric_complex_geo_caption}.
+To our knowledge, there is no analytical solution to this problem. { Hence, we compute a reference solution $\mathbold{U}^*$ using a Richardson extrapolation procedure pointwise with $h=\tfrac{1}{800}$ and $h=\tfrac{1}{1600}$, and the fifth-order Hermite-Taylor correction function method.
+This leads to reference solution with at least a sixth-order accuracy.} The reference solution is illustrated in Fig.~\ref{fig:magnetic_dielectric_complex_geo_caption}.